ibm-cloud-docs/satellite/connector-create-from-sg.md

 # Migrating resources from {{site.data.keyword.SecureGateway}} to {{site.data.keyword.satelliteshort}} Connector
 {: #connector-create-from-sg}

-You can use the {{site.data.keyword.SecureGateway}} API to migrate your Gateways and Destinations to {{site.data.keyword.satelliteshort}} Connectors and Conenctor endpoints
+You can use the {{site.data.keyword.SecureGateway}} API to migrate your Gateways and Destinations to {{site.data.keyword.satelliteshort}} Connectors and Connector endpoints
 {: shortdesc}

 ## Prerequisites